Cookware for the Stovetop

 Since trying the wire colander for roasting, I have purchased a steamer insert with a flat bottom that fits in my stock pot.
 It’s perfect not only as a steamer but also as a roasting bucket in the oven when I use an oven bag to line it.
 The steamer basket also feels more substantial than the wire colander.

 In case you wonder, a plastic storage bag will not work; any part of a storage bag not in contact with fluids will melt and shrink.
-Believe me; I tried it as an experiment.
+Believe me; I tried it just to be sure.

 Slow Cooker Liners